Bader-Idris/nuxt4-fullstack-portfolio/server/config/whatToDoWithNewServer.md

 install docker, the easiest and fastest way is to get the file from the official site [here](https://get.docker.com/)

-install fail2ban: `sudo apt install fail2ban`, it'll be disabled by default, due to undesired configs, use this to check its status `systemctl status fail2ban.service`
+install fail2ban: `sudo apt install fail2ban`, it'll be disabled by default, due to undesired configs, use this to check its status `systemctl status fail2ban.service`, and install `pyinotify` using: `sudo apt install python3-pyinotify`, it's fast for fail2ban to monitor logs

 ```sh
 cd /etc/fail2ban